fatchickenugget/MusicPad/README.md

 ### Purpose

 I made this macropad for Hack Club's Highway using their [Hackpad Tutorial](https://hackpad.hackclub.com/).
 It's meant to be used as an accompaniment to music applications, primarily Youtube Music (which I use), as a physical UI.
+I like to listen to music

 ### Features
 - An OLED meant to display info such as: